tinuva/SDRPlusPlusBrown/docs/tx.md

 * "Zoom/", "Volums/", "Brightness/" toggles the function of the upper encoder / knob.
 * "Audio Cfg" opens audio settings
 * "Waterfall" tries to auto-adjust waterfall brightness.
 Nobody loves it.
 Use small knob.
 * "Mode" allows quick access to bands and modulations.
+There are some useful defaults like automatic USB/LSB selection depending on the frequency.
+Last frequency is saved per band and modulation using tricky algorithm which is not yet perfect and can annoy.
+You are warned.
 * "Zoom" toggles between various predefined zoom modes.
 Long press shows the full receiving bandwidth.
 * "QSO" toggles next mode where you can find TX button